cleancoindev/legos-deployer/README.md

 By wirting mock contracts, you might feel like you are developing protocol from the scratch and forking off mainnet is not yet bug-free and fast as we would like.
 This package is going to help developers deploy the protocols locally.

+Note:
+I started making this when forking off mainnet was not as smooth as it is now.